disease-maps/disease-maps.github.io/pages/projects/vignette_3.md

 permalink: /isd-vig3/
 ---

-# Step-by-step guide to reproduce the analysis leading to the following hypothesis:
+# Step-by-step guide to reproduce the application X:

 ## SNPs in upstream IFNG regulators in Th1 cells favor upregulation of IFNG and drive resistance to dupilumab.